Lectionary Readings for Sunday, July 5th, 2020

 according to certain conditions of the atmosphere.
 The difference is not that the pressure

-of the atmosphere is different; the pressure of the atmosphere,
+of the atmosphere is different; the pressure of the atmosphere, PER SE , is the same in all

 directions, high and low.
 The cause of the variation of the barometer is in reference to